RedHatInsights/patchman-engine/README.md

 ./platform_upload.sh      # simulate archive upload to trigger listener and evaluator_upload
 ~~~

-### Tests running
+### Running tests
-We cover big part of the application functionality with tests and it requires also testing database and some services mocks.
-It's all encapsulated into the configuration runable using podman-compose command.
+We cover a large part of the application functionality with tests; this requires also running a test database and mocked services.
+This is all encapsulated into the configuration runable using podman-compose command.
 It also includes static code analysis, database migration tests and dockerfiles checking.
 It's also used when checking pull requests for the repo.
 ~~~bash
 podman-compose -f docker-compose.test.yml up --build --abort-on-container-exit
 ~~~

 ### OpenAPI docs
-REST API is documented using OpenAPI v3.
-For local instance it can be accessed on <http://localhost:8080/openapi/index.html>.
+Our REST API is documented using OpenAPI v3.
+On a local instance it can be accessed on <http://localhost:8080/openapi/index.html>.

 To update/regenerate OpenAPI sources run:
 ~~~bash